-- Small laser pointer – I haven’t tried this yet, but when I was shooting tonight, I could not see what I was composing through the viewfinder.
-It’s dark outside when you are photographing stars!
-I would take 30s/45s photographs to test my compositions.
+- Small laser pointer.
+I haven’t tried this yet, but when I was shooting tonight, I couldn’t see what I was composing through the viewfinder.
+It’s dark outside when you’re photographing stars!
+I would take 30 second–45 second photographs to test my compositions.
 I wondered about using a small laser pointer to hold on top of my lens to see exactly where the lens is pointing.

-- Chair – you will be using loooong shutter speeds.
+- Chair.
+You’ll be using loooong shutter speeds.
 You are going to want to sit.
-Well – I would want one.
+Well, I would want one.
 I want to look up and not get dizzy.
 A lounge chair is even better!
-Of course if you have driven to a remote location, you can always sit in your car while waiting for exposures to take.
+Of course, if you’ve driven to a remote location, you can always sit in your car while waiting for exposures to take.

-- Shutter release cable – some of the DSRLs have shutter release cables to release the shutter with.
-Some you can even set up to take a photo every X minute with an exposure time of X up to 99h99m99s.
+- Shutter release cable.
+Some DSLRs have shutter release cables to trigger the shutter.
+Some you can even set up to take a photo every X minutes with an exposure time of X up to 99h 99m 99s.

-- Hot Chocolate / Coffee / Tea – Did I mention it’s cold in the middle of the night?!
-Plus – it’s the middle of the night!
-And I’m bundled up toasty and warm on a lounge chair – staring at stars.
-Going to need something to help keep me a little awake.
+- Hot Chocolate / Coffee / Tea.
+Did I mention it’s cold in the middle of the night?!
+Plus—it’s the middle of the night!
+And I’m bundled up toasty and warm on a lounge chair, staring at stars.
+Going to need something to help keep me awake.

-- Tripod – yes – I know.
-I said it – tripod.
-Former students – it’s okay.
-I know I preach the power of less-is-more – but in this case – you will definitely need a tripod.
-You are going to also need a tri-pod which swivels so you can point you camera in the right direction.
+- Tripod.
+Yes, I know.
+I said it: tripod.
+Former students, it’s okay.
+I know I preach the power of less-is-more, but in this case, you will definitely need a tripod.
+You’re going to also need a tripod which swivels so you can point you camera in the right direction.
 Night shots of star trails and meteor showers require LONG exposures.
 A rock or car roof won’t work here.

-- Batteries – how many??
-3. Where are they?
-Charged set in the camera.
-Charged set in your pocket.
+- Batteries.
+How many??
+Three.
+Where are they?
+Charged, set in the camera.
+Charged, set in your pocket.
 Set charging in charger.
-Really – I can’t stress extra batteries for night photography enough.
+Really, I can’t stress extra batteries for night photography enough.
 Keeping the shutter open for long periods of time sucks up TONS of battery energy.
 Where a battery will last you for 6 hours of event photography, you might get 2 or 3 hours of night photography.

 Now you know what gear you need, what settings to use, and where to point your camera.
 It’s time to get out there and try some star photography for yourself!